DILCISBoard/E-ARK-CSIP/specification/implementation/structure/folders/index.md

 ---
-title**: Folder structure of the CSIP
+title: Folder structure of the CSIP
 ---
 ## 4.1.
 Folder structure of the CS IP
 The CS IP folder structure is presented in Figure 8 below.
 The structure follows directly the principles of the conceptual data model by dividing the components of the package into stand-alone folders for representations, metadata, and other components.
 All folders described here are supposed to be present even if they are empty.